Fulidhoo Island is tiny. At 600 metres in length and 200 in width, travelling there from Maafushi was going to make the latter feel like a metropolis.

 “And this is our convenience store,” he pointed at a small building a few steps along.
 “You can find everything you could ever need there.
 It’s open all the time.”

 We took a turn to the right and we were at the guesthouse and the end of our tour.
 I usually spend the first day in a new place sleeping off the effects of my motion sickness pills, but I was alert in Fulidhoo.
 I wanted to rush outside and explore as much as possible.

-I dropped my backpack in our room and walked back out onto the street, grabbing Dave by the hand.
-I quickly dropped it in case shows of affection are offensive in the Maldives.
+I dropped my bag in our room and walked back out onto the street, grabbing Dave by the hand.
+I quickly dropped it in case shows of affection were seen as offensive in the Maldives.